coddingtonbear/django-mailbox/docs/topics/polling.rst

 Using the Django Admin
 ----------------------

-Check the box next to each of the mailboxes you'd like to fetch e-mail from, and select the 'Get new mail' option.
+From the 'Mailboxes' page in the Django Admin, check the box next to each of the mailboxes you'd like to fetch e-mail from, select 'Get new mail' from the action selector at the top of the list of mailboxes, then click 'Go'.

 Using a cron job
 ----------------